anthdm/hollywood/README.md

 ## Features

+- LMAX disruptor message queue for low latency messaging
 - dRPC as the transport layer
+- Optimized protoBuffers without reflection
+- lightweight and highly customizable
 - built and optimized for speed
-- ProtoBuffers, but without reflection
-- lightweight and highly customizable
-- fastest actor engine on the market

 # Installation